Ouranosinc/PAVICS-e2e-workflow-tests-/README.md

 ## Description
-This repo ensure the various Jupyter notebooks run without errors against the chosen PAVICS server and still produce approximatively the same output.
+This repo ensure the various Jupyter notebooks run without errors against the chosen PAVICS server and still produce the same output.

 Resulting benefits: